zyuzhang/zyuzhang.github.io/index.md

 ### welcome to my homepage
 I am a first year quantitative finance and risk management student in the department of mathematics of university of Michigan.
-Currently i am interested in doing something related with stochastic control problem in math finance and random matrix theory.
+Currently i am interested in doing something related with stochastic control problem in math finance ,random matrix theory with asympotic behavior and large deviation theory.

-The website is mainly about my project and some paper or thesis i have authorized.
+This website is mainly about my project and some paper or thesis i have authorized.

 ### Python in Finance